Lab-Lab-Lab/ThoughtSwap/docs/thoughtswap.md

 - Swapping thoughts needs to be more robust
 - Late joiners need to be fully addressed
-- Saftey and robustness of user contributions has not been fully tested
+- Safety and robustness of user contributions has not been fully tested

 ## Next Steps